 ASSIGNMENT FOR DETERMINATION OF THE SCOPE AND CONTENT OF THE ENVIRONMENTAL ASSESSMENT

 The assignment for determining the scope and content of the EAR has been prepared in compliance with the requirements of Art.
 86, para.
-3 of the Environmental Protection Act and the instructions laid out a letter of the Ministry of Environment and Water, reference No. EO-17/29.06.2021.
+3 of the Environmental Protection Act from Bulgarian legislation and with the requirements of Art.
+65, and 67 of the Environmental Low from Republic of North Macedonia and the instructions laid out a letter of the Ministry of Environment and Water, reference No. EO-17/29.06.2021 from Republic of Bulgaria.

 The Environmental Assessment Report (EAR) will be prepared in the following structure, scope and content: